SoePhonePyae/CTF-Writeups/TryHackMe/(Easy) Year of the Rabbit.md

 Nmap scan showed only 3 ports are open,21,22 and 80.

-We try to login ftp anonymously but couldn't do it and we don't have the credentials for ssh.
+I tried to login ftp anonymously but couldn't do it and we don't have the credentials for ssh.

 So, port 80 is the only place for us to start.